70 Scrum Master Theses

 - Daily Scrums cannot fix — and is not supposed to fix—, among other things: a dysfunctional organization, a dysfunctional Scrum Team, an inadequate Product Backlog, a Sprint Planning session gone wrong, low-quality user stories, or a missing product vision.

-- It is the prerogative of the Development Team to decide on the best way of handling their Daily Scrum event
+- It is the development team's prerogative to decide on the best way of handling their Daily Scrum event.

 - An advanced Scrum Team may consider virtual meetings instead of real meetings using, for example, a Slack channel.

-- There is something wrong with a Scrum Team who do not communicate impediments to their Scrum Master prior to each Daily Scrum.
+- There is something wrong with a Scrum Team who does not communicate impediments to their Scrum Master before each Daily Scrum.

 - Daily Scrums are not reporting sessions for the benefit of the Product Owner or participating stakeholders.